harvard-lil/perma/perma_web/perma/settings/README.md

 takes precedence over settings/settings.py.
-This is how the container image selects its settings at runtime: the prod image sets `PERMA_SETTINGS_MODULE=settings_ecs`, whose values come from the `APP_CONFIG` environment variable (see the comment block at the top of settings_ecs.py); the image build runs collectstatic and migration_manifest under `settings_build`, which needs no secrets.
+This is how the container image selects its settings at runtime: the prod image sets `PERMA_SETTINGS_MODULE=settings_ecs`, whose values come from the `APP_CONFIG` environment variable (see the comment block at the top of settings_ecs.py); the image build runs collectstatic under `settings_build`, which needs no secrets, and CI runs its migration and Celery task inspectors against the image under the same module.
 A name that does not exist is an error rather than a fall-through to settings_dev.